Prosjekt vi støtter

 Typ 2 diabetes: en betacellsdegenerativ sjukdom?

-Francesco Paneni, Karolinska Institutet
+Francesco Paneni, Karolinska Institute

 250 000 SEK

-Understanding redox signalling in diabetic cardiomyopathy: role of AP-1 transcription factor JunD
+Understanding redox signalling in diabetic cardiomyopathy: role of AP-1 transcription factor JunD.

 Ola Hansson, Lunds universitet